 Step 2: Begin Scan

 After making the selection, click on “Scan.”
 It will begin the all-around scan.
 The scan can take some time if the file size is large.
 As you can see the scan results in real-time, you can even pinpoint files and stop or pause the scan in-between if you see that your required files are recovered.
-However, if you wish to recover any video, then you can go with the option “advanced video recovery.”
+However, if you wish to recover any video, then you can go with the option “enhanced recovery.”
 By using this option, you will allow the software for deep scan and look for the lost large-sized videos.

 Step 3: Preview and Recover Your Files